 At the UConn Brain Imaging Research Center, safety is our top priority.
 To ensure the safety of all researchers and participants, BIRC adheres to a specific safety and training policy that requires all researchers intending to use Center resources complete basic safety training to understand the risks and protocols related to an MRI environment.
-The safety training module (campus or VPN network required) is comprised of viewing educational videos and taking an online quiz, and takes approximately 30 minutes.
-Once you complete the test with a score of seven or higher please contact Elisa Medeiros to be given card access to the public areas (Zone 1) at BIRC.
+The level 1 safety training module (campus or VPN required) is comprised of viewing educational videos and taking an online quiz, and takes approximately 30 minutes.
+Once you complete the test with a score of seven or higher please contact Elisa Medeiros to be given card access to the public area (Zone 1) at BIRC.

 Investigators and students wishing to conduct research using our Siemens Prisma 3T scanner will need to complete advanced safety training at the BIRC.
 This involves a period of approximately two hours, during which you will do required reading and receive a hands-on orientation to the MRI suite (Zones 3 and 4).
 Please contact Elisa Medeiros to schedule safety training.

 MRI Participant Safety and Screening

 All participants need to complete a metal screening form prior to participating in a MRI.
 We recommend having the form completed prior to the participant’s appointment day so any potential contraindications can be addressed.
+The form will be reviewed by a technologist at the time of the MRI.
+The researcher should retain the signed form, consistent with their IRB-approved data retention policy.
 Below is a list of common issues presented by participants:

 - Permanent retainers: Most are MRI compatible, and create only a small artifact that does not affect data collection; however, some retainers are mildly attracted to the magnet.
 Unfortunately there is no way to know if the retainer is attracted or not other than to have the participant come in and be tested by entering the magnet room with the technologist.
 Please note that some retainers that were safe during previous MRIs done on a 1.5T scanner may be attracted to a 3T scanner.